1008tommy/mlops-assignment/README.md

 ## 11. Deployment (Google Cloud Run)

-The web application is containerised with Docker and deployed to **Google Cloud Run**, a fully managed serverless platform that runs containers and auto-scales based on traffic (including scaling to zero when idle).
+The web application is containerised with Docker and deployed to *Google Cloud Run*, a fully managed serverless platform that runs containers and auto-scales based on traffic (including scaling to zero when idle).

+### Prerequisites
+- Google Cloud SDK (gcloud) installed and authenticated
+- A GCP project with billing enabled
+- Cloud Run API and Artifact Registry API enabled

+### Steps to manually deploy using google console

+1. Go to Cloud Run on GCP:
+2. Click on Connect Repository and then Cloud Build with Continuously deploy from a repository (source or function) selected.
+3. Configure the Service Name and select the region (in this case we chose europe-west1)
+4. Select Request-based under Billing and Allow public access for Authentication.
+5. Click on Create.

 ### Steps to manually rebuild the container and redeploy the app
 When updating the deployed application: